 Part I – Biomedical Science Examination

-Students take this exam upon completion of all biomedical science coursework.
+Students take this exam upon completion of all biomedical science coursework, typically after the 2nd year of the program.
 Students must pass this exam and graduate from an ND school before moving onto the NPLEX Part II – Clinical Science Examinations.

 Part II – Clinical Science Examinations and PART II – Core Science Examination